SciML/sciml.ai/news/2021/05/24/QNDF.md

 performance improvements.
 But let's start with the announcement of how we have solved one of the longest running issues in the SciML universe.

-## QNDF Improvements Removes CVODE From All Recommendations and Defaults
+## QNDF Improvements Replaces CVODE in Recommendations and Defaults

 For context, let's look at the previous DifferentialEquations.jl documentation on how to choose a stiff ODE solver: